wso2/docs-choreo-dev/en/pe-docs/docs/devops-and-ci-cd/deploying-an-application.md

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the Choreo Console top navigation menu, select the **Organization**, then the **Project** and finally the relevant **Component**.
 3. From the left navigation, Click **DevOps** and then click **CD Pipelines**
-4. Click the **Promote** button on the required lower-level environment card from which the promotion is initiated5.
+4. Click the **Promote** button on the required environment card from which the promotion is initiated.
 5. In the **Configuration Types** pane, you can either provide new values for the configurations or use the **Development configuration**.

 !!!
 Note -